Bonnet macaque: Behavior

 The bonnet macaque has a very wide range of gestures and behaviors, which can be easily differentiated.
 Lip-smacking is one of the most common affiliative behaviors, where one individual may open and close its mouth in rapid succession, with its tongue between its teeth and its lips pressing against each other, giving an audible sound.
 A grimace is the most common gesture of fear or submission that a subordinate shows to a dominant individual during aggressive encounters.
 It consists of pulling back its upper lip, showing its upper teeth.
 It also has distinct alarm calls for predators such as pythons and leopards.

+Communication

+Bonnet macaques that are living in the presence of humans show flexible and conditional signaling behaviors.
+Research conducted in southern India focused on communicative behaviors produced during interactions that were goal-oriented, specifically involving the gain of food.
+Several features differentiate these signals from incidental behavior such as directing signals toward a specific recipient, using signals only when the recipient is attentive, repeating signals when the first initial attempt was unsuccessful, and continuing the signal until the individual has received a response in return.
+These communicative gestures involve combinations of gestures, body orientation, and eye behavior.
+Furthermore, signaling behavior. occurs most often in human-dominated environments such as temples, roadside areas, and urban settings.
+The structure and frequency of these signals vary depending on the context and the expected outcome the individual wants to gain, indicating that the have behavioral flexibility.